chadulous/PixelVision8wiki/API_CalculateIndex.md

 # CalculateIndex

-Converts an X and Y position into an index.
+Converts an `X` and `Y` position into an index value.
 This is useful for finding positions in 1D arrays that represent 2D data.

 ## Usage